 The Stanford Woods Institute seeks to advance innovative solutions that private market, public policy and individual stakeholders can adopt and are of significant consequence in solving pressing environmental challenges facing people and the planet.
 These innovative solutions can include, but are not limited to, novel technologies, practices, approaches to behavior change, public policies or some combination.

-The Realizing Environmental Innovation Program (REIP) program is now OPEN for Applications for 2019 grants.
+The Realizing Environmental Innovation Program (REIP) program is closed for the 2019 funding cycle.
+Applications will open in the fall of 2019 for the 2020 funding cycle

 The Realizing Environmental Innovation Program (REIP) is intended to provide next stage funding to PIs to move existing interdisciplinary environmental research projects toward adoptable solutions and implementation by external stakeholders and partners.
 To be considered, projects should demonstrate both significant progress in identifying solutions and strong potential for viability among important solution stakeholders.